Schalke aiming to avoid becoming another Hamburg | DW | 20.07.2021

 While Grammozis' focus is matters on the pitch, a lot of legwork has been done off the pitch to try and rectify the poor decisions that led to Schalke's demise.

-Eye-watering contract clauses like that of Matija Nastasic, who reportedly earns €30,000 ($35,300) for every league point Schalke win, or that of former head coach Domenico Tedesco.
-The orchestrator of the Royal Blues' second-place finish in 2018, is still receiving compensation pay outs that have doubled from €500,000 to €1 million due to the fact he's out of a job at present.
+There were eye-watering contract clauses, such as that of Matija Nastasic, who reportedly earns €30,000 ($35,300) for every league point Schalke win, or that of former head coach Domenico Tedesco.
+The orchestrator of the Royal Blues' second-place finish in 2018, is still receiving compensation payouts that have doubled from €500,000 to €1 million due to the fact he's out of a job at present.
 That's equivalent of a decent second-tier transfer fee.

-These are just examples of the mismanagement that the new triumvirate of chief exceutive Peter Knäbel, chief financial officer Christina Rühl-Hammers and sporting director Rouven Schröder are trying to recover from in the midst of the club's biggest financial crisis.
+These are just examples of the mismanagement that the new triumvirate of chief executive Peter Knäbel, chief financial officer Christina Rühl-Hamers and sporting director Rouven Schröder are trying to recover from in the midst of the club's biggest financial crisis.

-Matija Nastasic (right) could cost Schalke in excess on €3 million if they fail to sell the Serbian and gain promotion
+Matija Nastasic (right) could cost Schalke in excess of €3 million if they fail to sell the Serbian and gain promotion

-"The structure of our club was geared towards international football," admitted CFO Rühl-Hamers in an interview with SportBILD.
+"The structure of our club was geared towards international football," Rühl-Hamers said in an interview with SportBILD.
 "We're now having to adapt our expenditure to better fit our income.
 It's an ongoing process that doesn't happen overnight."

 With debt in excess of €200 million ($235 million) and a wage bill that had to be more than halved for life in the second tier, on September 15 the club must prove their financial viability to the German Football League (DFL) or face a six-point deduction.

-"We're in constant contact with the DFL, there are regular conference calls – these are normal processes at this time of year," continued Rühl-Hamers.
+"We're in constant contact with the DFL, there are regular conference calls — these are normal processes at this time of year," Rühl-Hamers said.
 "We're notifying the DFL of everything which has substantial financial ramifications.
 As of today though, I can say that we will be able to meet the requirements on September 15.
 We will avoid a point deduction."

-A major factor has been the work of sporting director Schröder who has produced some masterstrokes in the transfer market, working within tight constraints all while slashing Schalke's wage bill from a reported €80 million to just €22 million.
+A major factor has been the work of Schröder, who has produced some masterstrokes in the transfer market, working within tight constraints all while slashing Schalke's wage bill from a reported €80 million to just €22 million.

 Big-money contracts have been cleared off the books, while some of the most prudent arrivals in years show that Schalke haven't hit rock bottom.
 Recruiting the likes of Danny Latza from Mainz, Union Berlin’s Marius Bülter and Bundesliga 2's third-highest goal scorer of all time, Simon Terrode, proves that "Schalke are still a magnet for players even in the second tier," according to Grammozis.

-In their final friendly of an unbeaten preseason, Schalke played host to UEFA Europa Conference League qualifiers Vitesse Arnhem at the hallowed Parkstadion – their former stadium that was once graced by honorary club member Pope John Paul II and now hosts their reserve and youth teams.
+In their final friendly of an unbeaten preseason, Schalke played host to UEFA Europa Conference League qualifiers Vitesse Arnhem at the hallowed Parkstadion — their former stadium, which was once graced by honorary club member Pope John Paul II and now hosts their reserve and youth teams.

 "We can't remove the stain of last season, but there's a freshness to this team which we're hoping can help," season-ticket holder Daniel told DW.
-In attendance with friends Lars and "Schumi,"
+He was in attendance with friends Lars and "Schumi,"

-"The result today isn't as important as being back here for the first time together since all the corona craziness," he added.
+"The result today isn't as important as being back here for the first time together since all the corona craziness," he said.

 The encounter ended in a 3-2 win for Schalke.